Babelvis/ansible-library-demo/readme.md

 options:
     endpoint:
-        description: The uri of the api
+        description: The uri of the API
         type: str
         required: true
         sample: 'http://localhost:5041/'